elemental/Elemental/README.md

 * Dense and sparse Interior Point Methods for linear and quadratic programs
 * Support for dense and sparse basis pursuit, Lasso, SVM, etc.
 * High-performance pseudospectral computation and visualization
+* Dense and sparse-direct Least Squares and Minimum Length problems
 * Quadratic-time low-rank Cholesky and LU modifications
 * Bunch-Kaufman and Bunch-Parlett for accurate symmetric factorization
 * LU and Cholesky with full pivoting